zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 ### Backgrounds

-You must have four colors in your palette.
+You must have four colors in your palette (you choose which is color 1, 2, etc.).
 Style the following:

 * Color 1: The background color of both `header` and `footer`.
 Same color for both.
 * Color 2: The background color of `article`.